ahamlinman/zeroimage/README.md

 ### Why zeroimage?

-- It imports [few dependencies][imports] outside of the Go standard library, so you can quickly install and run it even with `go run`.
 - It doesn't depend on a container runtime, which can simplify image builds for cross-compiled programs.
 - It's unopinionated about the rest of your toolchain, and supports